Justice for Journalists: Other events

-On April 15, 2021, the Justice for Journalists Foundation Director Maria Ordzhonikidze participated in the annual #UNCOVERED conference of the Investigative Journalism for Europe (IJ4EU) programme.
-Ms. Ordzhonikidze participated on the panel SLAPPs: A Legal Threat to Cross-Border Journalism along Flutura Kusari (Legal Advisor at the European Centre for Press and Media Freedom), Viola von Cramon (Member of the Media Working Group at the European Parliament) and Per Agerman (Stockholm-based freelance journalist, writer for Realtid.se).
+On April 15, 2021, the Justice for Journalists Foundation participated in the annual #UNCOVERED conference of the Investigative Journalism for Europe (IJ4EU) programme.
+The Justice for Journalists Foundation participated on the panel SLAPPs: A Legal Threat to Cross-Border Journalism along Flutura Kusari (Legal Advisor at the European Centre for Press and Media Freedom), Viola von Cramon (Member of the Media Working Group at the European Parliament) and Per Agerman (Stockholm-based freelance journalist, writer for Realtid.se).

 On November 2, 2021, to mark the International Day to End Impunity for Crimes against Journalists, the Justice for Journalists Foundation and the Foreign Policy Centre organized a webinar «Media freedom in Malta.
 Murder, Disinformation and Legal Intimidation».

-In 2024, the Charity organised several events in the London-based Frontline Club: the screening of The Crossfire – an investigative documentary into the deaths of Andrej Mironov and Andrea Rocchelli and the subsequent incarceration of a Ukrainian soldier, Vitaly Markiv, who was wrongfully accused of the journalists’ deaths.
+In 2024, the Charity organised several events in the London-based Frontline Club: the screening of The Crossfire – an investigative documentary into the deaths of Andrej Mironov and Andrea Rocchelli and the subsequent incarceration of a Ukrainian soldier, Vitaly Markiv, who was wrongfully accused of the journalists' deaths.
 In October 2024, the Charity organised the screening of the documentary On the Frontier: The Heroic Story of the Journalist from the Frontline Newspaper presented by the National Union of Journalists of Ukraine.

+In 2024 and 2025, together with the Foreign Policy Centre and the International Bar Association’s Human Rights Institute, the Justice for Journalists Foundation organised the UK Media Freedom Forum in partnership with City St George’s, University of London.
+The Forum explored a number of themes impacting media freedom around the world, including the use of lawfare and strategic lawsuits against public participation (SLAPPs), transnational repression, misinformation and disinformation, and media literacy.